cdoig4/Colin-Patty_User_Guide/docs/Task-1.md

 2. After it's sent, check the email you forwarded to.
 3. You should receive a copy of the email in your personal email.

+!!! warning
+    Sometimes mail that is forwarded end up in your mailbox as spam.
+So even if every mail is forwarded, make sure to check your your myBCIT mailbox periodically to make sure no mail is being missed.

 ### Conclusion

 Now you know how to have a copy of every single email sent to your myBCIT mail forwarded to your desired mailbox.